 DREW NINMER (Trumpet/Concertmaster/Personnel Manager/Arranger)

 Drew Ninmer is a freelance trumpet player, arranger, and composer in the Los Angeles area.
 Drew is a graduate of California State University Long Beach, where he earned his Master’s degree in jazz studies.
 Drew earned his Bachelor’s degree in jazz studies from the University of Illinois at Urbana-Champaign.
 In addition to live performing, he has appeared on screen as a featured band member in the 2014 Oscar award-winning film Whiplash.
 Drew performs regularly with the Disneyland Band and is often seen in musical pits throughout the Southland.
-Drew teaches at Long Beach City College, as well as maintaining a large trumpet studio and working at The Horn Guys in Long Beach as the trumpet specialist.
+Drew teaches at Long Beach City College, as well as maintaining a large trumpet studio.

 ANTHONY O'TOOLE (Staff Arranger)